hchulkim/replication-template/README.md

 In order to use this workflow, we need to install and setup some programs and files.
 Note that the goal of the setup is to use conda to make a separate environment where we store all the packages and dependencies used in the analysis to ensure reproducibility.

-1. **miniconda installation**: We need miniconda to set up separate environment to store all our necessary packages and dependencies.
+1. **miniconda installation**: We need miniconda to set up separate environment to store all our necessary packages and dependencies in R (and also python version).

 ```console
 # Remember to first download the .sh installer from miniconda website.